magnusjyrkkanen/house_price_prediction_tool/README.md

 ### Second version

-The second version of the program will be the future development of the program.
+The second version of the program will be the future development of the program In the second version the main goal is to fetch data from the internet to use for the prediction tool's learning phase.

 ## How is it used?